mukhtar-github/next-js/next.md

 ### Creating components

 In React, components are functions.
+A component is a function that returns UI elements.
+Inside the return statement of the function, you can write JSX.